Generic Name: butorphanol (injection) (bue TOR fa nol)

 What happens if I overdose?

-What should I avoid while using butorphanol?
+What should I avoid while using Stadol?

 Do not drink alcohol.
-Dangerous side effects or death can occur when alcohol is combined with butorphanol.
+Dangerous side effects or death could occur.

-Butorphanol side effects
+Stadol side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

-pounding, or uneven heartbeats;
+fast or pounding heartbeats;

 problems with urination;